cBioPortal/cbioportal/oncotator/src/etc/readme.txt

 	java -jar <jar_file> <input_maf_file> <output_maf_file>

+It is also possible to run the oncotator tool without connecting to a database.
+In this case, it will access to the Oncotator Web Service for each entry.
+The execution syntax without a database connection is:

+	./oncotateMaf.sh -nodb <input_maf_file> <output_maf_file>

 INPUT FORMAT

 In order to execute successfully, this tool needs the input MAF to satisfy the following conditions.